Skip to content

 The Health Science Center at BlueStone: A Beautiful Place to Learn

 This program is located in the Health Science Center (HSC) at BlueStone, approximately one mile from the main St Scholastica campus in Duluth.
 The BlueStone development includes retail, restaurants, and housing in addition to the HSC.
 BlueStone Lofts, The Vue at BlueStone and BlueStone Flats offer convenient high-end housing options for students.
-The HSC includes state-of-the-art classroom space, a research laboratory, meeting rooms, faculty offices, and student lounge areas overlooking Lake Superior.
+The HSC includes state-of-the-art classroom space, meeting rooms, faculty offices, and student lounge areas overlooking Lake Superior.
 The maurices Community Clinic is also located in the HSC, providing students with mentored hands-on learning opportunities and interdisciplinary training.
-The maurices Community Clinic serves uninsured and underinsured individuals from the Duluth community.

 The Convenience of BlueStone Living